Relationship Between Insulin And Potassium

 The relationship between insulin and potassium is an important one.
 Low levels of potassium in the blood can lead to an increase in insulin resistance, meaning that the body does not effectively respond to insulin released by the pancreas.
 This can lead to abnormally high levels of blood glucose, as the body has difficulty metabolizing it.

-ALSO READ: What Is The Relationship Between Barnacles And Whales
+ALSO READ: Relationship Between Inflation And Recession

 This can lead to abnormally high levels of blood glucose, as the body has difficulty metabolizing it.
 A decrease in potassium can also cause a decrease in the production of insulin, further contributing to the rise in blood glucose.
 In addition, low levels of potassium can increase the risk of developing diabetes due to the decreased insulin sensitivity.